defc0n/Games-Catan/README.md

 ## Game Board

-The game board is constructed by utilizing a undirected graph data stuctures, which consists of vertices (intersections) and edges (paths) between them.
+The game board is constructed by utilizing a undirected graph data structure, which consists of vertices (intersections) and edges (paths) between them.
+The [Graph](https://metacpan.org/pod/distribution/Graph/lib/Graph.pod) Perl module is used internally.
 This graph can be visualized as follows:

 ![catan undirected graph](/img/catan undirected graph.png)

+Only a standard 3-4 player game board is currently supported.
+This consists of 54 total intersections, with 70 total edges between them, yielding 19 total tiles.